AllenInstitute/openscope_databook/docs/contribution.md

 ## Initialize Locally
 A local repo can be made by pressing the `code` button on the front page of the forked repo, and copying the HTTPS url.
 Then locally, run the command `git clone <copied_url_here>`.
 For more information on cloning Github repos, check out Github's [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) Page.

 Then the environment must be set up.
-You may set up a conda environment if you don't want to intefere with your local environment.
+You may set up a conda environment if you don't want to interfere with your local environment.
 After installing conda, this can be done with the commands `conda create --name databook python=3.9` followed by `activate databook` (Windows) or `source activate databook` (Mac/Linux).
 Within or without the conda environment, the dependencies for the databook can be installed by navigating to the openscope_databook directory and running `pip install -e . --user`.

 Finally, notebooks can be run with Jupyter notebook by running `jupyter notebook ./docs`